What is the Allocation Base?

 Step 2: Find the Allocation Base.

 The support team is responsible for providing support to 10,000 desktops and 5,000 laptops.
-Therefore, 15,000 will be considered as the total reach for the support Team and thus the Allocation base.
+Therefore, 15,000 will be considered the total reach for the support Team and thus the Allocation base.
 Whatever overhead expense based on support needs to be added to the individual project will have 15,000 as their base.

 Step 3: Allocating Overhead to the individual project.

 When a company calculates the cost of an individual project, say project A, then support overhead is a part of the overall overhead for the project.
 If the project is using 1000 desktops, and the total cost of maintaining the support team is $500,000.
-Then the support overhead that will be allocated to project A will be
+Then the support overhead that will allocate to project A will be

 - Support Overhead allocated to Project A = $500,000 * (1000 / 15,000) = $33,333